abhijit-arora/cockatiel-companion/documentation/FSD.md

         *   **Posts as "Chirps":** All posts/questions will be thematically referred to as "Chirps."
         *   **Categories:** Chirps will be organized into clear categories to ensure focused discussions (e.g., Health & Wellness, Behavior & Training, Nutrition, Gear, General Chat).
         *   **"+1 / Tell Me Too":** Instead of a simple upvote, Chirps will have a "+1" or "Tell Me Too" button.
 This allows users to follow a question they are also interested in, increasing its visibility and notifying them of new replies.
 The original poster's vote is automatically included.
         *   **Replies & "Helpful" Marks:** Any user can reply to a Chirp.
+The author of the reply cannot mark their own reply.
 Other users can mark a reply as "Helpful" to endorse good advice.
+This is a positive-only action; there is no "downvote" or "not helpful" option.
         *   **Best Answer:** The original poster has the ability to mark one reply as the "Best Answer," which will be highlighted and pinned for future readers.
         *   **Media Attachments:** Users can attach one optional photo or short-form video (up to 15 seconds) to their Chirp for context.